f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Chassis Partition CPU
 ---------------------

-The CPU Processor Stats Table provides details on the Intel CPU processors which are running in the BX100 line card.
-It deals the Core & Thread Counts, as well as the Cache Size, Frequency and Model Number.
+The CPU Processor Stats Table provides details on the Intel CPU processors, which are running in the BX100 line card.
+It displays the Core and Thread Counts, as well as the Cache Size, Frequency and Model Number.

 SNMP Chassis Partition CPU Processor Stats Table OID: .1.3.6.1.4.1.12276.1.2.1.1.1